 General Formatting Rules

-After you have finished the paper, follow these guidelines to format it according to AMA Style Guide:
+After you have finished the paper, follow these guidelines to format it according to AMA Formating Guide:

 - Left align the text and make it double-spaced.